kishginthjaffna/python-projects/README.md

 - **Tech Stack:** Python, Pygame, NEAT-Python
 - **Features:**
   - Playable Flappy Bird game
-  - AI learns to play using the NEAT algorithm
+  - AI play flappy bird using the NEAT algorithm
-  - Visualization of AI training progress

 ### 3. 💰 Finance Tracker with Matplotlib & Pandas
 A finance tracker that helps users analyze their expenses and savings using Python's data visualization libraries.